fp-cybrilla/fp-cybrilla.github.io/content/mf-transactions/purchase-plans/pause-sip.md

 Using FP APIs, you can pause a SIP indefinitely or you can pause an SIP for a specific period of time.

 #### 1. Create a skip instruction
 Let us assume that you have existing active SIP with purchase plan id = `mfpp_dbabb25ba34c48329dbfbeff70c846f0`.
-This is hw yu can pause this SIP by creating a skip instruction.
+This is how you can pause this SIP by creating a skip instruction.

 `POST /v2/mf_purchase_plans/mfpp_dbabb25ba34c48329dbfbeff70c846f0/skip_instructions`
 ```json